 BUSINESS: Do you have a clear way to measure impact in dollars and cents?

 These categories reflect your most important priorities as a CDO.
-Wherever you can, benchmark your current state before launching your data catalog.
+Wherever you can, benchmark your current state before launching your cloud data catalog.
 Productivity metrics are particularly great for this, and you can often capture them when discussing success goals and metrics with the evaluation team.
-Other metrics, such as usage, might only prove useful once you have your enterprise data catalog product in place, so keep that in mind as you go.
+Other metrics, such as usage, might only prove useful once you have your data catalog software in place, so keep that in mind as you go.

 To see our recommendations on which metrics to track, download our guide for How to Plan and Launch Your Modern Data Catalog.